As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 That said, the vast majority of Anytime Fitness gyms offer discounted “Hero memberships” for military veterans and their families.
 We recommend checking with your nearest Anytime Fitness gym to determine its policies.

-After doing a little more research, I noticed that just like with the Golds Gym military discount, it’s also offered to Firemen, Police Officers, and other first responders.
+After doing a little more research, I noticed that it’s also offered to Firemen, Police Officers, and other first responders.

-In fact, in a Facebook post from less than a year ago, even registered nurses qualify for the discount!
+In fact, in a Facebook post, even registered nurses qualify for the discount!

 I searched their website for the official policy on all of this, and their FAQ page confirms that a discount is probable but to check your specific location.